ktjayamanna/redis-for-numpy/README.md

      9) "risultati_delle_partite_disputate"
     10) "Peppermint_Mocha_Twist_Gingersnap"

 This time we get all the ten items, even if the last one will be quite far from our query vector.
-We encourage to experiment with this test dataset in order to understand better the dynamics of the implementation and the natural tradeoffs of hybrid search.
+We encourage to experiment with this test dataset in order to understand better the dynamics of the implementation and the natural tradeoffs of filtered search.

 **Keep in mind** that by default, Redis Vector Sets will try to avoid a likely very useless huge scan of the HNSW graph, and will be more happy to return few or no elements at all, since this is almost always what the user actually wants in the context of retrieving *similar* items to the query.